kyl-dc/kyl-dc.github.io/README.md

 20. Congratulations!
 You've hosted your own resume on GitHub Pages!

-Here's how an example of the end result:
+Here's an example of the end result:

 ![Kyle Resume](images/ResumeDone.png)